rawberg/ubuntu-server-gui/README.md

 You'll need three tools to assist in ensuring installation is correct and general quality control through out your projects life cycle.

-  *VirtualEnv* : Your project won't be the only code on your system that uses python or node, this tool creates isolated library environments to keep the packages you use for your project separate from your system.
+- *VirtualEnv* : Your project won't be the only code on your system that uses python or node, this tool creates isolated library environments to keep the packages you use for your project separate from your system.

-  *VirtualEnvWrapper* : Makes dealing with virtualenv easier, really a bulter of sorts.
+- *VirtualEnvWrapper* : Makes dealing with virtualenv easier, really a bulter of sorts.

-  *NodeEnv*: Install specific versions of Node in your virtualenv, and promotes the isolated environment for node packages. packages installed the global switch (-g) will end up in the isolated environment.
+- *NodeEnv*: Install specific versions of Node in your virtualenv, and promotes the isolated environment for node packages. packages installed the global switch (-g) will end up in the isolated environment.

 1. Prepare an isolated environment

 		sudo pip install virtualenvwrapper nodeenv
 		export WORKON_HOME=~/Envs
 		mkdir -p $WORKON_HOME
 		source /usr/local/bin/virtualenvwrapper.sh
 		mkvirtualenv --distribute ubuntu-server-gui
 		nodeenv -p

 2. Install Ubuntu Server Gui Client

 		git clone git@github.com:rawberg/ubuntu-server-gui.git ubuntu-server-gui
-	cd ubuntu-server-gui/public
+		cd ubuntu-server-gui
 		npm install .

 3. First Run

 		grunt server

 ### Install Notes